 Rock Waterfalls and Slides: Rock waterfalls and slides are used to add rock water features to your design.
 Some of the slides and waterfalls are premade with animated water flowing over the rocks.
-Other rock items are designed so that water features may be added from the Visual Features category.
+Other rock items are designed so that water features may be added from the library.

 To learn how to create a custom rock waterfall, watch our video:

-The Visual Features category contains fire, water features and water features with light.
+Visual Features can be found in the Library under Fire Elements and Water Elements.
+These categories contains fire, water features and water features with light.